yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-05-25-Bayesian-Posterior-Sampling.md

         <p style='margin-bottom: 5px;' id="joint_KL">
             <sup>2</sup>We can also get the same ELMO starting from the KL divergence between joint distributions $D_{KL}(q_{\phi}({x},{z})\lVert p_{\theta}({x},{z}))$, see <a href="https://kexue.fm/archives/5343">this blog</a> by Jianlin Su and <a href="https://blog.alexalemi.com/diffusion.html">this blog</a> by Alex Alemi.</p>
         <p style='margin-bottom: 5px;' id="ELBO">
-            <sup>3</sup>It's recommended to read this <a href="https://caseychu.io/posts/perspectives-on-the-variational-autoencoder/">blog</a> by Casey Chu for more perspectives on the ELBO.
+            <sup>3</sup>It's recommended to read this <a href="https://caseychu.io/posts/perspectives-on-the-variational-autoencoder/">blog</a> by Casey Chu and this famous paper <a href="http://approximateinference.org/accepted/HoffmanJohnson2016.pdf">ELBO surgery</a> by Matthew D. Hoffman and Matthew J. Johnson for more perspectives on the ELBO.
         </p>
         <p style='margin-bottom: 5px;' id="VAE">
             <sup>4</sup>For VAE, there is a great <a href="https://arxiv.org/abs/1906.02691">introduction</a> by D.P.
 Kingma and Max Welling.